Develop, implement and review reablement plans

 • Not involving the individual sufficiently in setting goals, leading to disengagement and poor outcomes.

 • Misconception: Person-centred care means always doing what the individual wants.
-Correction: It involves balancing their preferences with professional judgment and safety considerations, especially when mental capacity is impaired.
+Correction: It involves balancing their wishes with professional judgment, safety considerations, and legal duties, such as duty of care.

 Frequently Asked Questions